Teenage girl buys lottery ticket "for fun" - and immediately cracks the million-dollar jackpot

 An 18-year-old student is persuaded to buy her first lottery ticket.
 When the winning numbers are known, she is amazed.

-Toronto – Hardly any professional experience and already several million in the bank: For many young people, this sounds like a dream in life – but for a teenager from Canada, it actually came true.
+Toronto – Hardly any professional experience, but already several million in the bank: For many young people this sounds like a lifelong dream – but for a teenager from Canada it actually became reality.

-An 18-year-old student from the Canadian state of Ontario hit the lottery jackpot and is now richer by a whopping CAD 48 million (around 33 million euros).
-And this despite the fact that she has never played the lottery before.
+An 18-year-old student from the Canadian state of Ontario won the CA$48 million lottery jackpot.
+And this despite the fact that she had never played the lottery before.

 |Where?